luisfer/rosemary-js/readme.md

 Rosemary.js doesn't dictate how you should organize your information.
 Instead, it offers a set of tools that you can use to create your own unique knowledge management system.
 Whether you're organizing research notes, analyzing stock market data, or connecting seemingly unrelated ideas, Rosemary.js adapts to your needs.

-We're excited to see the creative ways you'll use Rosemary.js!
+I'm excited to see the creative ways you'll use Rosemary.js!
 Every dataset, every collection of ideas, and every problem space is unique.
 Rosemary.js is designed to be flexible enough to handle this diversity while providing powerful tools for connection and analysis.

 ## 🌱 Growing Together